 Compliance & Technical Folder Management

-When supplying any electrical or electronic products that operate using any voltage onto the Australian market, there are many requirements that need to be considered.
-One such requirement is the keeping of records and compliance documentation.
+When supplying any electrical or electronic products that operate using any voltage onto the Australian and New Zealand markets, there are many requirements that need to be considered.
+One such requirement is the keeping of records, and compliance documentation.

 - the ACMA regulatory framework for all electronic products;

 - the Electrical Equipment Safety System (Electrical Regulations); and

 - ACCC recommendations.